pakal/rsfile/doc/native_io_concepts.rst

 especially if you want to play with different stream types (FILE*, ostream, filenos...) and process creation methods (spawn(), fork(), CreateProcess()), in several operating systems.

-In the case of RsFile however, in which native file handles are used on each platform, a somehow unified behaviour can be obtained.
-By default, RsFile streams are NOT inheritable, but they can be made so at opening time.
+In the case of RSFile however, in which native file handles are used on each platform, a somehow unified behaviour can be obtained.
+By default, RSFile streams are NOT inheritable, but they can be made so at opening time.

 Then, to achieve inheritance, three operations must be done.

 - Creating stream(s) with an *inheritable* parameter set to True

-- Spawning a new process thanks to a "RsFile compatible" call.
+- Spawning a new process thanks to a "RSFile compatible" call.

     - On windows, the standard call "CreateProcess()" is fine.
     - On unix-like systems, a fork+exec is necessary: fork() alone doesn't do the whole job, as all